 A4E welcomes the recent proposal by EUROCONTROL for a temporary deferment of airlines’ February-May en-route ATC charges, with payments beginning in November 2020.
-This is a much-needed first step which will help alleviate airlines’ liquidity constraints in the short term.
+This is a much-needed first step that will help alleviate airlines’ liquidity constraints in the short term.

-Due to the unprecedented situation, we continue to urge Member States and the European Commission to take the necessary action and consider further steps which would help European airlines reduce their financial burdens due to the COVID-19 crisis.
+Due to the unprecedented situation, we continue to urge Member States and the European Commission to take the necessary action and consider further steps that would help European airlines reduce their financial burdens due to the COVID-19 crisis.

 With European aviation coming to a standstill, airlines will generate little to no revenue in the coming months while continuing to incur significant unavoidable fixed costs.
 Air traffic has decreased by 80% or more across Europe, and many A4E airlines have suspended operations completely until further notice.See latest Eurocontrol traffic figures here.
 The latest IATA estimates project a €69 bn ($76 bn) loss in passenger revenues across Europe, the highest among all regions globally.
 Such a decline puts at risk about 5.6 million jobs and €342 bn ($378 bn) in GDP supported by air transport.